5 Top Tips to Make Your Employer Brand Shine!

 2. Be social

+Social media is an incredibly powerful tool for promoting your employer brand – and it’s free!
+Sharing posts that convey your company culture such as photos or videos of office life, social events and 'Meet the Team' blogs help candidates to ascertain if you’re the right fit for them.
+The majority of candidates will now browse through a company’s social media feeds before considering applying for a job.
 Remember that it’s not just about LinkedIn though!
 Even as a B2B company it’s important to have a presence on other social media platforms – there are so many out there now.
 LinkedIn has a comparatively small number of users compared to some of the bigger channels, such as Facebook and Instagram, and often these platforms will offer features such as stories that can be great for regularly sharing content focused on your culture and employer brand.

 3. Nail your pre/on/offboarding

 Focusing on candidate experience is essential when building your employer brand – but it's also important to think about your employee experience.
 Try to make every aspect of your employees’ journey and lifecycle as good as it possibly can be.
 For example, once you’ve offered them a job, send them a fun welcome pack and encourage others in the business to connect and reach out to them on LinkedIn.
 Likewise, once they’ve joined, give them a fantastic onboarding experience – introduce them to the team, take them out for lunch and make sure they have everything they need to hit the ground running.
+Equally, providing a great offboarding experience will make it far more likely that employees leave with a great opinion of your company and recommend you to others in their network.
+Make sure you hold thorough exit interviews, thank people for all their hard work, organise leaving drinks and give plenty of opportunities for feedback.
+Word of mouth can be an excellent way to boost your employer brand.

 4. Turn employees into advocates

 Engaging employees in your recruitment process is a fantastic way to turn them into advocates and attract the best people they know to your company.
 Including employee testimonials on your career site and highlighting their experience and growth at your company will not only encourage employees to share content and be active in your recruitment efforts, but also offer candidates a real insight into your company culture.
+A job post on LinkedIn or Facebook with a personal touch will be far more compelling to candidates when coming from an employee rather than a company account!

 5. Highlight what makes you different